ashhhlynn/boxd/README.md

 - Add and remove films from watchlist

-- Users can signup and login authenticated through BCrypt
+- Signup and login authenticated through BCrypt

-- Users can search for, follow and unfollow other users
+- Options to search for, follow and unfollow other users

-- Users can view films and ratings by followed users through feed
+- View films and ratings by followed users through feed

-- Users can view Boxd application rating average for films with ratings
+- View Boxd application rating average for films with ratings

 ## Tech Stack